SpacehuhnTech/WiFiDuck/README.md

 ### Edit Web Files

-If you like to modify the web interface, you can!
+If you would like to modify the web interface, you can!
 The `web/` folder contains all `.html`, `.css`, `.js` files.
 You can edit and test them locally as long as you're connected to the WiFi Duck network thanks to the websocket connection handled by JavaScript in the background.